Interfaces spec

 # Typing

-Parameters and return types must be typed against an scalar or an interface.
+Parameters and return types must be typed against a scalar or an interface.

 # Method naming